:max_bytes(150000):strip_icc():format(webp)/bread-machine-cinnamon-roll-recipe-305741-hero-01-f0514234ca06498b81ed76d28239a1e7.jpg)

 The Spruce Eats / Cara Cormack

 Cinnamon rolls are great for breakfast, brunch, and even dessert.
-However, they can be labor and time intensive.
+However, they can be labor- and time-intensive.
 Using a bread machine cuts the effort in half since it makes and kneads the dough so you don't have to.

-From there, you roll it out, sprinkle on the cinnamon-sugar filling, roll it up into a log, and cut into buns.
+From there, you roll it out, sprinkle on the cinnamon-sugar filling, roll it up into a log, and cut it into buns.
 Let the cinnamon rolls rise one more time and then bake until puffed up and golden brown.
 Drizzle with the vanilla icing for that signature finish and serve warm for an indulgent treat.

 "Using the bread machine to make and proof the dough really saves time and effort.
 I dumped the ingredients in, hit start and didn't have to think about it for an hour and a half.
 The dough was beautifully puffy and easy to work with.
 The rolls turned out fluffy and tender." —Danielle Centoni